South Carolina’s Shoreline Change Initiative

 Many of the goals set by the Shoreline Change Advisory Committee in 2010 and recommendations suggested by the Blue Ribbon Committee in 2013 have been addressed.
 For example, DHEC-OCRM developed a living shorelines working group to guide and inform strategy for implementation.
 The group is working to develop a regulatory definition for living shorelines in South Carolina, which will help in streaming permitting processes and produce specific standards for projects.
 The group is basing these standards on the existing project “Evaluating living shorelines to inform regulatory decision-making.”
 DHEC-OCRM is also responsible for coordinating with ocean beachfront counties and municipalities to prepare local comprehensive beach management plans.

 Outcomes and Conclusions

 The Shoreline Change Advisory Committee released a report with various recommendations to improve shoreline policy and management action in South Carolina.
-DHEC-OCRM staff will review these recommendations and provide specific responses to help local and state officials develop a coordinated shoreline management response to sea level rise, coastal storms, and erosion.
+DHEC-OCRM staff continue to use these recommendations to help local and state officials develop management responses to sea level rise, coastal storms, and erosion.

-Gregg, R. M. (2010).
+Gregg, R. M. (2021).
 South Carolina's Shoreline Change Initiative [Case study on a project of the South Carolina Department of Health and Environmental Control].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/south-carolina’s-shoreline-change-in...
-(Last updated December 2010)
+(Last updated April 2021)